 Box and Label the Equipment

 Still have a lot of extra gaming equipment but don’t have the heart to throw them out?
-Putting them away in a box and labelling them could save you storage and time in organizing them with the ones used often!
+Perhaps you might consider selling your video game items.
+Platforms where selling your video game items is possible can be a great way to declutter while also giving other gamers the chance to enjoy them.
+Additionally, putting them away in a box and labelling them could save you storage and time in organizing them with the ones used often!

 This way, you are not only keeping them organized and separate but also as a way of preserving your gaming collection.